 Korea’s authentic ska pioneers, KINGSTON RUDIESKA, bring a smile to faces and a shine to dancing shoes worldwide!
 The 9 piece wins fans wherever they go—be it festival stages, small punk clubs, national TV, the big screen or over the course of 4 full albums and several EPs.
 The band celebrated it’s 14th anniversary in 2018, collaborated with German ska legend Dr Ring Ding in 2014 which later resulted in their first vinyl recording on JUMP UP.
 Over the past autumn they worked on their latest album, “Everyday People”, under the guidance of veteran producer and engineer, Brian Dixon (former member of LA ska band The Aggrolites), which was officially released in Korea at the end of 2015.
-We at JUMP UP are proud to announce the colored vinyl LP edition is back, limited to 500 copies.
+Black vinyl copies remain for both albums – which are almost out of print!
 Artwork by Chema Skandal too!
-For a limited time, we will toss in a FREE 7″ single from fellow Korean band NST & THE SOUL SAUCE, who toured the west coast last year!

 One of Kingston Rudieska’s strengths has always been a willingness to experiment and improvise with the ska and reggae genres, staying true to their Jamaican influences while often infusing their music with a uniquely Korean twist.
 Never has this trait been pushed as far or displayed as gloriously as on “Everyday People”, their latest album and a sign of their growth as a band.
 Member Oh Jeongseok (trumpet, flugelhorn) explains the title: “This album is for usual people – for everyone to enjoy.
 The album includes sad songs, happy songs, and songs about our lives.
 We tried to come up with a name that could reflect that.”
 While far from usual, there truly is something for everyone on this album, for newcomers to the ska genre to jazz lovers, yet old fans will surely be kept happy despite the new directions.
 Each instrument is allowed its chance to shine as always, and new ones are introduced: guest Tommy Tornado on saxophone on the track “Never No More/사랑은 없어”, Kim Violin’s soothing strings on “On the Beach/그리운 해변” and Choe Hwi Seon’s Korean yanggeum on “East Meets West”.
 The usual Kingston Rudieska authentic ska sound is mixed up with some old school ska jazz, a Latin flavor on “Que Bonita”, two dub mixes, and several lover’s rock tunes, romantically crooned by vocalist Sugar Sukyuel.